MichaelAquilina/zsh-autoswitch-virtualenv/README.md

 *zsh-autoswitch-virtualenv* is a simple ZSH plugin that switches python virtualenvs automatically as you move between directories.

-This plugin simply allows you to create a virtual environment with the same name as the current directory.
-However that virtualenv will now be automatically activated when you enter the same directory again and deactivate it when you move outside!

 You do this by simply calling the `mkvenv` command in the directory you wish to setup a virtual environment.
 After that command is completed, everything is setup and you are good to go!
+See the *Commands* section below for more detail.

 Moving out of the directory will automatically deactivate the virtual environment.
-However you can also switch back to a default python virtual environment by setting the `AUTOSWITCH_DEFAULTENV` environment variable.
-If `AUTOSWITCH_DEFAULTENV` has not been set, then moving to a directory without a `.venv` file will deactivate any currently active virtualenv.
+However you can also switch to a default python virtual environment instead by setting the `AUTOSWITCH_DEFAULTENV` environment variable.

 Internally this plugin simply worksby creating a file named `.venv` which contains the name of the virtual environment created (which is the same name as the current directory but can be edited if